cyph/pqcrypto.js/packages/sidh/README.md

-# sidh.js
+# sidh

 ## Overview

-The [SIDH](https://en.wikipedia.org/wiki/Supersingular_isogeny_key_exchange) post-quantum asymmetric cipher compiled to WebAssembly using [Emscripten](https://github.com/kripken/emscripten).
+The [SIDH](https://en.wikipedia.org/wiki/Supersingular_isogeny_key_exchange) post-quantum asymmetric cypher compiled to WebAssembly using [Emscripten](https://github.com/kripken/emscripten).
-The specific implementation in use is [from Microsoft Research](https://www.microsoft.com/en-us/research/project/sidh-library).
+The specific implementation in use is [from Microsoft Research](https://github.com/Microsoft/PQCrypto-SIDH).
 A simple JavaScript wrapper is provided to make SIDH easy to use in web applications.

 The parameters are configured to 128-bit strength (SIKEp503).